The Usual Suspects: Plot

-During Kujan's interrogation, he learns that there was no cocaine on the ship, and Söze was seen onboard.
-At the hospital, Baer learns that Kovács has seen Söze and has a sketch artist begin making a picture.
-Verbal then tells Kujan a legend about Söze: he was a small-time drug runner who murdered his own family when they were being held hostage by Hungarian mobsters, then massacred the mobsters and their families before disappearing, and from then on conducted business only indirectly through underlings who are mostly unfamiliar with their true employer.
-Söze thus became a fearsome urban legend, "a spook story that criminals tell their kids at night."
+Shortly after, the men learn that the job was arranged by a lawyer named Kobayashi, who claims to be a representative of Keyser Söze—a mysterious Turkish crime lord who passed into legend after killing his own family while they were held hostage by his Hungarian rivals.
+Having vanished after burying his family and massacring his enemies, Söze supposedly only conducts business from the shadows via his underlings, most of whom are unaware that they work for him.
+To most of the criminal underworld, he is a fearsome urban legend, with most unsure whether he truly exists.

+Kobayashi tells the men that Söze arranged for their arrests in New York after they attracted his attention by unwittingly stealing from him.
+In exchange for their lives, the crew must destroy a shipment of cocaine worth $91 million, which will be brought to San Pedro Bay by Argentinian drug dealers to be sold to a Hungarian gang.
+Though initially reluctant to take the job, they relent after Fenster is killed while attempting to flee, and after Kobayashi threatens their loved ones when they attempt to ambush him in his office.

-Concluding his story, Verbal reveals that Fenster was killed after trying to flee; the men then threatened Kobayashi, only to accept the assignment when he threatened their loved ones.
-The men attacked the ship during the night, killing several Argentinian and Hungarian gangsters before discovering that there was no cocaine.
-An unseen assailant killed Hockney, McManus, Keaton, and a prisoner in one of the ship's cabins.
-The mysterious figure then set fire to the ship as Verbal looked on from a hiding place on the dock.
+During Kujan's interrogation, he learns that there was no cocaine on the ship, and Söze was seen on board.
+At the hospital, Baer learns that Kovács has seen Söze, and has a sketch artist begin drawing a picture of him.
+At the conclusion of Verbal's flashback, he and his companions attack the ship and kill numerous Argentinian and Hungarian gangsters before discovering that there is no cocaine onboard.
+An unseen assailant kills Hockney, McManus, Keaton and a prisoner in one of the ship's cabins.
+The mysterious figure then sets fire to the ship as Verbal looks on from a hiding place on the dock.

-Kujan deduces that Keaton must be Söze, as the prisoner killed on the ship was Arturo Marquez, a smuggler who escaped prosecution by claiming that he could identify Söze.
-Marquez was represented by lawyer Edie Finneran, Keaton's girlfriend, who was recently murdered.
-Kujan claims that the Argentinians took Marquez to sell him to Söze's Hungarian rivals.
-Keaton then used the assault so that he could kill Marquez personally and fake his own death.
-Verbal finally confesses that Keaton had been behind everything, but refuses to testify in court.
+Kujan learns that the prisoner killed on the ship was Arturo Marquez, a smuggler who escaped prosecution by claiming that he could identify Söze.
+Rather than dealing cocaine, the Argentinians were actually planning to sell Marquez—the only man who could identify Söze—to his rivals.
+He also learns that Marquez was represented by lawyer Edie Finneran, Keaton's girlfriend, who was recently murdered.
+Armed with this information, Kujan deduces that Keaton was actually Keyser Söze: he organized the assault on the boat as a pretext for assassinating Marquez and faking his death.
+Verbal finally confesses that Keaton was behind everything, but refuses to testify in court.
 Verbal's bail is posted, and he is released.

-Moments later, Kujan realizes Verbal apparently fabricated his entire story by piecing together details from random items in Rabin's cluttered office.
-Verbal walks outside, gradually losing his limp and flexing his supposedly disabled hand.
-As Kujan pursues Verbal, a fax arrives at the police station with the artist's facial composite of Söze.
-The picture resembles Verbal, revealing that he was Söze the entire time.
-Verbal/Söze enters a car driven by "Kobayashi" and leaves, moments before Kujan arrives on the scene.
+Moments later, Kujan realizes that Verbal fabricated his entire story, improvising on the spot by piecing together details from random items in Rabin's cluttered office.
+Verbal walks outside, losing his limp and flexing his supposedly disabled hand.
+As Kujan pursues Verbal, a fax arrives at the police station with the sketch artist's facial composite of Söze, which resembles Verbal.
+Moments before Kujan arrives on the scene, Verbal enters a car driven by "Kobayashi" and leaves.